 Unified messaging simplifies communication within the company.
 E-mails, faxes, voice messages and SMS are handled via a single, server-based platform.
 The user can manage all message types under one interface.
 No matter whether on the PC, tablet or smartphone: With ixi-UMS from estos, all messages are sent and received in the familiar messaging client.

 Daily office work largely consists of the exchange of information.
 This is conveyed by e-mail, fax or short messages.
 In order to be able to use all communication media, the employee must have available: a telephone with an answering machine, a PC with e-mail possibility, a fax machine and mobile phone.
 Alternatively, the company can use a unified messaging software – enabling the employee to operate and manage all communication options on the PC.

 Unified messaging is a concept of organizational structure and combines all message types under one interface.
 The PC becomes a universal end device for the user: all messages are set up and handled via a single, integrated, server-based platform.
-Basically, there are two ways to implement unified messaging: as a stand-alone communication server with its own client or as add-on software to an existing messaging or groupware system such as Microsoft Exchange or IBM Domino.
+Basically, there are two ways to implement unified messaging: as a stand-alone communication server with its own client or as add-on software to an existing messaging or groupware system such as Microsoft Exchange or HCL Domino.

 As add-on software, unified messaging supplements the existing server with functions for fax, voice, SMS and mobile access.
 UM software uses the existing structure and architecture including a message transfer agent, databases and messaging clients to send and receive messages.